 Hi, I'm Brittany

 I developed a passion for nutrition and lifestyle later in life, although I've had personal experiences that should have started it all!
 I was diagnosed with Type 1 Diabetes in the early 90s when treatment was focused on medication first, food second.
 Even when I received an insulin pump in the early 2000s and my food options were liberated, food was just a means to blood sugar management.
 It wasn't until I rediscovered my love for fitness and activity in my late 20s that I started to think about food as a tool for health.
 At the same time, I was working with the Emory Preventive Medicine Program and their Lifestyle Clinic which exposed me to the power of nutrition to heal, prevent, and treat chronic diseases.
 After that, I was hooked.
 I returned to school to study nutrition and completed my studies through Kansas State University.
 I then joined Emory University Hospital for clinical training in Medical Nutrition Therapy.
-Currently, when I am not working with clients, you can find me at at Emory University's Student Health Clinic and in CHOA's Strong4Life program.
-In my spare time, I train through long runs on The Beltline and lifting weights at The Training Room.
+Currently, when I am not working with clients, you can find me at at Emory University's Student Health Clinic.
 I love to eat out and enjoy finding the best plant-based options at ATL restaurants.
 If you see me out, please say hello!

 I specialize in weight loss, weight gain or maintenance, muscle gain, fueling for endurance sports, Type 1 Diabetes, lifestyle medicine, meal planning and preparation techniques, chronic disease (heart disease, high blood pressure, etc.), plant-based nutrition, vegan or vegetarian diets, wellness coaching, and standard omnivore eating plans.